multivendorx/MultiVendorX/readme.txt

 Build your own multivendor marketplace in minutes—no code required.
 **MultiVendorX** is a flexible and powerful WooCommerce multivendor marketplace plugin for WordPress, built to help you launch and manage a full-featured marketplace with ease.

 From digital downloads to physical products, everything you need is included—even in the free version.
 With fast setup, seamless vendor management, and built-in commission control, MultiVendorX is designed to grow with your business.

-With **MultiVendorX**, you can effortlessly bring your dream marketplace to life in just minutes, with minimal setup.
 Ideal for entrepreneurs aiming to establish their own multivendor platform reminiscent of popular multivendor marketplaces like  <strong> Amazon,  eBay, Etsy,  Airbnb , or Flipkart. </strong>

 = Try us because we provide: =
 * **Code-free** solution to effortlessly set up a multi-vendor marketplace.